New Town High School (Maryland)

-New Town High School (NTHS) is a four-year public high school in Baltimore County, Maryland, United States.
+New Town High School (NTHS) is a four-year public magnet high school in Baltimore County, Maryland, United States.
 It is located on the northwest side of the county west of I-795 in Owings Mills, Maryland.

 About the school

 New Town High School was constructed in 2003 and is located at 4931 New Town Boulevard in Owings Mills, Maryland, across the street from New Town Elementary School.
 NTHS was built, in part, to ease overcrowding issues in neighboring schools within the district.
-The district borders that of Franklin High School, Owings Mills High School, Pikesville High School, and Randallstown High School.
+The district borders those of Franklin High School, Owings Mills High School, Pikesville High School, and Randallstown High School.